OscarSavolainenDR/AutomatedFilesBackup/README.md

 **PLEASE DO NOT push your private files to a public repo.**

+## Backing up different files to different repos:
+This is easily done, one just has to set up the same, below process for each subset of files one wishes to back up seperately, to seperate Github repos with different cronjob schedules.
+The process for one backup is detailed below.

 ## How To Use:

 All one has to do is to: